We have read that the drive between Valdez and Anchorage, our next

 from all the silt that is coming down with the mountain streams.

-The 25-mile section between MM 91-66 was a different kind of challenge
+The 25-mile section between MM 91-66 looks like an entirely different

 Signs warn slower drivers (e.g., RVers) to move over when possible if five or more vehicles are following.

 Jim had to move over only once.
 A few vehicles piled up behind us in the

 last two miles of the narrow part of highway before a passing lane opened up;

 he couldnít pull over.
 The turnouts on that section tend to be very